imagineLife/big-site/content/algos/about.md

 During regular development lifecycles of an employed engineer, it is probably not common for software engineers to _build or use_ some of the "low level" algorithms that are often talked about during interviews or algorithm learning certificates/courses.
 This might make mastering algorithms seem like a conflict-of-interest: `why do I need to learn how to do these seemingly low-level complicated things when I can just build functioning software?!`.

-I like what [The Primeagen says in his Frontend Masters Course](https://frontendmasters.com/courses/algorithms/), that algorithms are something like a "secret handshake" during the interview process.
+I like what [The Primeagen says in his Frontend Masters Course](https://frontendmasters.com/courses/algorithms/), that algorithms are something like a "secret handshake" during the interview process of a software engineer.
 There might be a bit of a strategic reason to learn these things: to get past some technical interviews and get into the "real work" of software engineering.
 Even if this were _the only reason_ to learn algorithms, to pass a technical interview, I imagine that coding algorithms can then seem like a valuable skill to learn.

 ## Builing Search
 Searching through data can be complex.